MiguelPessoaLF/MiguelPessoaLF/README.md

-Hi, my name is Miguel, and I'm a computer science student in Brazil.
+•Hi, my name is Miguel, and I'm a computer science student in Brazil.🧑🏻‍💻

 # ABOUT ME:
 <p>
- I am currently studying Computer Science at PUC Minas in Brazil.
+•I am currently studying Computer Science at PUC Minas in Brazil. 📚
 </p>
 <p>
-Languages: Fluent in Portuguese, finishing an English course.
+•Languages: Fluent in Portuguese, finishing an English course.🌎
 </p>
 <p>
-Making my way to reach the dream of working with software development and game dev.
+•Making my way to reach the dream of working with software development and game dev.📍
 </p>

 # My Strongest Languages: